-Regular physical activity will help you maintain a healthy body weight.
+Regular physical activity will help you keep a healthy bodyweight.
 Get into the habit of doing regular physical activity, as during pregnancy this can help reduce lower back pain, swelling of the legs and feet and tiredness, which are common during pregnancy.
-For tips on keeping active during pregnancy see: Physical activity in pregnancy.
+For tips on keeping active during pregnancy see our page on physical activity in pregnancy.

 Aim to do at least 150 minutes (2.5 hours) of physical activity each week.
 One way of achieving this would be to do an extra 30 minutes of activity on at least 5 days of the week, but you could also meet the target through more frequent but smaller bouts of 10 minutes or so.
 This could be through organised exercise or through activities in your daily life, such as brisk walking, gardening or active housework.

 A healthy, varied diet based on starchy foods (including wholegrain varieties), with plenty of fruit and vegetables and some lean meat, fish, eggs and other sources of protein, and low-fat dairy products is important for good health throughout life.
 When you want to become pregnant, it is even more important that you follow a healthy, balanced diet to get all the nutrients you need.

 Dietary advice for women who are trying for a baby is mostly the same as for other adults.
 But there are some top tips that women who want to become pregnant should follow.

 This vitamin is particularly important before you become pregnant and during the first 12 weeks of pregnancy.

 Extra folic acid during this time (for most women a supplement of 400µg (micrograms) per day of folic acid is recommended) reduces the risk of having a baby with a neural tube defect (problems affecting the baby’s spine and neural tubes, such as spina bifida).